 President’s Award for Engagement is designed to celebrate the engagement of staff and students in the life of the wider community and to make awards for the top entries in the Staff and Student categories.

 This award recognises outstanding contributions by staff and students to the engagement mission of DCU.
-Engagement is defined widely to embrace civic engagement, public engagement, enterprise engagement, sustainability engagement and student engagement.
+Engagement is defined widely to embrace civic engagement, public engagement, sustainability engagement and student engagement.
 Entries can cut across the various areas of engagement and these are outlined here purely as a guide.

 These are initiatives involving community partners that are committed to social regeneration and community empowerment.
 It may also include direct engagement by students and staff in community development.

 Through public engagement, be it through the media or other avenues, DCU staff play an active role in the wider debates in society around the future of the city and the nation.
 Making a mark, making a difference are key attributes in this domain.